devzendo/transputer-emulator/README.md

 In active development:
 * Converting the NodeServer to be IServer compatible.
 Similarly, "Hello World".
 ** TODO:
-** REQ_WRITE/REQ_READ needs to validate that the last op was of the right type.
-** Translation of line feeds when dealing with text files (on Windows) is broken.
 ** Switch to release mode, from debug.
 (CMake, Maven variables)

 Roadmap